Dates & Prices

 Day 13

-MonteverdeToday you have a free day to discover the reserve and experience the mystical and fragile environment here.
+MonteverdeToday you have a free day to discover the reserve.
 Monteverde is not for the faint-hearted, so bring your sense of adventure, and a solid pair of shoes and have a little fun with the giddy heights.
 Maybe hike through the cloud forest, check out the area by mountain bike or fly over the canopy on a zip-line tour.
 Another way to see the forest from above is to take a tour along a series of suspension bridges 40 m above the jungle.
 You can explore the park on your own or arrange for a local guide to accompany you.
 The guides are very knowledgeable and happy to engage in conversation.
 To see some guaranteed wildlife up close, visit the butterfly and insect gardens or the serpentarium.
 There are also several cooperatives worth visiting in the local communities.

 -